 Manipulating Humanoid Forms

 Animals are a great start point, but let’s not forget the scariest monster of all, humans (generic, I know).
 This depends on what the designers are going for of course.
 More bestial designs are great for tapping into our innate fear of predators.
 Human monsters though, can be even more sickening.
 Until Dawn strategically exaggerates human anatomy for the Wendigo, such as unnaturally tight skin and long limbs.
 A corrupted human body can scare us, not just because it might kill us, but because we might become it.
 Much like the uncanny valley effect, we can relate to the creature.
 However, we will be unnerved by what is unnatural in the design.

 Humanoid designs lend themselves well to psychological and body horror, as that element of humanity makes it more uncomfortable.
 Think of the number of famous monsters that are essentially human but twisted; Vampires, Zombies, Werewolves, Sirens, Goblins, Trolls, the list goes on and on.
-In part this is because we assume intelligence, and thus malice, on the part of the monster, which is scary.
+Even Ghosts can be considered to be a distortions of the human form, trapped in limbo, and witches are often depicted as otherly and strange depending on the interpretation.
+In part this can be horrifying because we assume intelligence, and thus malice, on the part of the monster, which is scary.
+Although it can also be great to have a supposedly evil spirit be more indifferent than cruel.
 Even more horrifying is the fear of becoming the monster, and thus the loss of your, or another persons, mind and soul.
 Mixing human and inhuman elements is a great way to make a scary monster design.

 Fear and Symbolism